 Planting Daikon Radishes

 Sprouting this radish is simple, mostly because it’s such an easy-going plant.
 Wait until late summer or early fall (not spring) to sow seed directly in mildly amended media, like you would for any radish.
-Although many plants will do well in grow bags or containers, daikon is not one of these.
+Although many plants will do well in grow bags (Root Pouch is our preferred grow bag) or containers, daikon is not one of these.

 You’ll need a wide depth to work with, so daikon seeds must be planted in an in-ground bed or a raised bed.
 That being said, you’ll have to grow daikon outdoors in a full to dapple sunlit area.
 To sow seed, create rows and drop seeds in.
 As seedlings grow, thin them out.